pratapstat/tute/R/boxplot/mutRate_BoxPlot.md

 Suppose, we have of set of summary stats from various datasets such as max, min, mean.
 For example, in this case, I have max, min, mean substitution rate that I calculated from BEAST tool.
 Now, I want to plot the values into box-plots for each of the species.
 Usually boxplots from the ggplot2 calculates these values and Quartile values from the dataset, is there a way to plot the pre-calculated values we calculated into elegant boxplots?

 Yes.
 The following is one approach to the above questions.
+Let start by creating some dummy substitution rates for each species

 ### 1. Basic Boxplot